zeroluck/docs/sources/reference/lib/uma.md

 ## Sample of Gluu Server in Action

-It may be not as obvious how to make whole UMA scenario work between different parties : Resource Server, Relying Party and Authorization Server.
-For this reason Gluu prepares :
+It may be not as obvious how to make the whole UMA scenario work between the different parties -- the Resource Server, Relying Party, and the Authorization Server.
+For this reason Gluu prepares these components:

 - Gluu Server - Authorization Server
 - [oxuma-rp](https://svn.gluu.info/repository/openxdi/oxUmaDemo/RP/) - sample Relying Party